RSS

 Upgrade Process

-This release only supports fresh installations of the Sysdig platform into your cloud or on-premise environment.
+This release only supports fresh installations of the Sysdig platform into your cloud or on-premises environment.

 For the full supportability matrix, see the Release Notes.
 This repository also includes the on-prem Installation instructions.